yiqunchen/GFLassoInference/index.md

 If you use `GFLassoInference` for your analysis, please cite our manuscript:

 Chen YT, Jewell SW, Witten DM.
-(2021+) More powerful selective inference for the graph fused lasso.
+(2021+) More powerful selective inference for the graph fused lasso. arXiv preprint. https://arxiv.org/abs/2109.10451.

 ### Bug Reports / Change Requests